Cuba Currency: Everything You Need To Know For 2023

 Can You Use Credit Cards in Cuba?

-It isn’t certain whether your credit card will work in Cuba so it is best to have cash too.
+It isn’t certain whether your credit card will work in Cuba, so it is best to have cash, too.

 So How Much Does Cuba Cost?

-The total budget for 3 weeks in Cuba came to 1903.50 USD.
-That’s 90 USD per day for two people with limited activities and one week in an all-inclusive resort.
-You can read the full details here in our breakdown guide.
+That’s 90 USD daily for two people with limited activities and one week in an all-inclusive resort.

 Frequently Asked Questions